Random phase approximation-based local natural orbital coupled cluster theory: Introduction

 The remainder of this paper is organized as follows.
 In \cref{sec:theory}, we briefly review the MP2-based LNO-CC formalism and introduce its RPA-based generalization, along with details of an efficient implementation for molecules and periodic solids.
 Computational details are given in \cref{sec:comp_details}.
-In \cref{sec:results_and_discussion}, we present benchmark results for two classes of systems where MP2 is known to be problematic: noncovalently bound molecular systems and bulk metals.
+In \cref{sec:results_and_discussion}, we present benchmark results for two classes of systems in which MP2 is known to be problematic, namely noncovalently bound molecular systems and bulk metals, as well as for reaction barrier heights as a representative thermochemical application.
 Finally, \cref{sec:conclusion} summarizes our findings and outlines directions for future work.